-There are two ways to apply:
+There are two ways to apply for a transfer from primary to secondary school:

-Online
+• Online

-Parents can apply online for a school place for their child at: www.oxfordshire.gov.uk/junioradmissions
+Parents can apply online for a secondary school place for their child at: www.oxfordshire.gov.uk/secondaryadmissions.

 Most applications are made online.
-Over 95% of applications for Year 3 transfer in September 2023 were made online.
+Over 95% of applications for transfer to secondary school in September 2023 were made online.

-Paper
+• Paper

-If parents are unable to apply online they can apply on paper using the Common Application Form.
-A copy of this form is available online as well as from all state-funded mainstream primary and infant schools and County Hall.
+If parents are unable or do not wish to apply online they can apply on paper using the Common Application Form.
+A copy of this form is available online as well as from all state funded mainstream primary and secondary schools and County Hall.